 - Expected items needed, including any home modifications or furnishings required to adapt to an injury

 - Any renovations required for the patient’s home or car

 - Arranging transportation needs

 - Arranging leisure or recreation, including any specialized equipment needed

 - A plan for encouraging independence in the patient

-For people who have sustained a serious head injury, a life care planner can be an invaluable resource.
+For people who have sustained a serious head injury or who are suffering from a serious illness, a life care planner can be an invaluable resource.
 Many patients may not consider their long-term needs.
-A life care planner can encourage a patient and their family to deal with some of the issues affecting TBI patients, allowing a patient to transition more smoothly into their new life following an injury.
+A life care planner can encourage a patient and their family to deal with some of the issues affecting TBI or serious illness patients, allowing a patient to transition more smoothly into their new life following an injury.

-If you decide to pursue a traumatic head injury claim, a life care planner can help.
+If you have been injured on the job, and you decide to pursue a traumatic head injury claim, a life care planner can help with a workers’ compensation claim.
 The information that a life care planner assembles can be presented in court when pursuing a claim.
 For example, if the patient seeks compensation to pay for future medical care, the life care planner’s assessment of the level of services needed can help a court fully appreciate life with the injury.